devosoft/Empirical/include/emp/prefab/README.md

   Derived() : Base(new internal::DerivedInfo()) { ; }
 }
 ```
+This way we maintain control over what `info` points to from any derived class
+while still ensuring constructors that add structure/attributes are called in
+the right order.

-So the TL;DR version is to allow for inheritance
+So the TL;DR version is:

+to allow for inheritance,
-* Give your class a protected constructor that takes an `Info` pointer.
+* Use a protected constructor that takes an `Info` pointer to do the setup
-* Have other constructors delegate to the protected constructor to ensure
+* Have other constructors delegate to the protected constructor
-the same setup.